Bernard3073/ENPM673_Project_3/README.md

 Remember to have the three dataset in your current directory
+Also, ensure that you have the output file directory
+The output of each image and data will be stored in the output directory
-Install opencv-contrib-python for SIFT feature detection
+Make sure to install opencv-contrib-python for SIFT feature detection

 For dataset 1: